 Swiss National Park

-In 2014 the Swiss National Park (SNP) turned 100 years old.
+In 2014 the Swiss National Park turned 100 years old.
 It is thus not only the oldest national park in the Alps, but also the most well protected.
 The founding pioneers of those days wanted to leave a piece of the Swiss mountain landscape entirely to its own natural development and to explore the resulting changes.
 The result of this was one of the most important «open-air laboratories» throughout the whole of the Alps.
-This total protection is unique throughout the whole of the Alps and also a reason why wild animals can be particularly easily observed in the SNP.
-According to the International Union for the Conservation of Nature (IUCN), the SNP is a category I «wilderness area».
+The total protection in the Swiss National Park is unique throughout the whole of the Alps and also a reason why wild animals can be particularly easily observed.
+According to the International Union for the Conservation of Nature (IUCN), the Swiss National Park is a category I «wilderness area».

-The SNP is in the canton of Grisons, in the eastern corner of Switzerland, on the border to Italy.
+The Swiss National Park is in the canton of Grisons, in the eastern corner of Switzerland, on the border to Italy.
 It comprises an area of 170 km2, which is similar in size to the Principality of Liechtenstein.